A-N26/Travotel-hotel-booking/README.md

 ## _Usage🖥_

 - Once the installation step are done, the browser page should automatically load up locally.
 If not, type `http://localhost:3000/` in browser to load and view the app. or simple use the deployed link mentioned in the links section below.
+Or click the included deployed link (in links section) to veiw the deployed app.

 Some images representatio